lower-elements/final-hour-docs/docs/gameplay/chapter4.md

 ## 4.1.2.
 Hell Hounds
 Hell Hounds are so dangerous that they warrent their own round dedicated to them.
-Every 3 rounds there is a possibiliy of it being a hell hound round.
+Every 3 rounds there is a possibility of it being a hell hound round.
 A special round sound is played to indicate this.

 No normal zombies spawn on these rounds, only as many hell hounds as there are players.
 Hell hounds have a long reach and will take away most of your health in 1 hit.